rvesse/airline/docs/guide/practise/aliases.md

 logs=!logs --format Json
 ```

-This allows you to override the `logs` built-in with an alias that provides your desired arguments yet still invoke the actual built-in command.
+This allows you to override the `logs` built-in with an alias that provides your desired arguments yet still invokes the actual built-in command.

 The prefix character is controlled by either calling `withAliasForceBuiltInPrefix()` on the Fluent API or adding the `aliasesForceBuiltInPrefix` field to your `@Parser` annotation.